 UNESCO world heritage site

-Stanley Dock sits within Liverpool’s World Heritage Site boundary and contains some of the city’s most important and dramatic maritime warehouses including Liverpool’s largest listed structure - the 1.6 million square foot Tobacco Warehouse.
+Located within Liverpool’s World Heritage Site, Stanley Dock contains some of the city’s most important and dramatic maritime warehouses including Liverpool’s largest listed structure - the 1.6 million square foot Tobacco Warehouse.

 UNESCO World Heritage status is a matter of huge civic pride, and protects Stanley Dock's unique industrial architecture for the future.